PixelBeardAgency/gantt-view/README.md

 The current version was made quickly, and as such, there are some performance issues.
 The current implementation uses a series of `ListView` widgets which have their `ScrollController` synced to display the events.
 This is not a very performant solution, and will be replaced in the future.

 ## TODO
-- [ ] Add ability to switch from day view to week view
-- [ ] Display weekends in a different colour
-- [ ] Add ability to customise weekend colour
-- [ ] Add ability to add custom holiday dates
-- [ ] Add ability to customise holiday colour
 - [ ] Add tooltip to display event details
 - [ ] Add zooming functionality
 - [ ] Add ability to customise individual event bar colours